ludvigloite/heislab/README.md

 It was made in 2019.

 ## Implementations
 Fully working elevator with 4 floors.
+Easily scalable.
 Includes:
 1. Stopping when stop button is pressed.
 Recall where it stopped and keep going after stop button is released.
 2. Open the door for 3 second when it is supposed to.
 3. +++